rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-testing-business-logic" -->
 ## Testing Business Logic

-- Here we write a failing test.
+- Here we write a failing test
-- Next, we'll create the method in `AppComponent` that will make this test pass.
+- Next, we'll create the method in `AppComponent` that will make this test pass

 #####_src/app/app.component.spec.ts_
 ```ts